 This morning after breakfast we will travel to the west coast of Lewis for a visit to the 5,000 year old Standing Stones of Callanish.
 Undoubtedly the most remarkable antiquity in the Western Isles, this collection of almost 50 stones forms a well-marked megalithic avenue, comprising 19 monoliths, ending in a circle of 13 stones, with a great cairn at the centre.
 Entry to the Visitor Centre is included.

 From here we move on to the Black Houses at Gearrannan, typical of the crofting settlements which until relatively recently were found throughout the Western Isles.

 The final visit on our circular tour is the Norse Mill at Shawbost, where barley grain was ground into meal by Viking settlers.
 A short walk past a small lochan leads to two beautifully restored little thatched buildings with a fine view to the ocean beyond.

 Dinner will be served back at our hotel in the evening.

-This morning we check out early from the hotel for the early morning Caledonian MacBrayne ferry from Stornoway to Ullapool which takes approximately 2 hours and 30 minutes (breakfast will be served on board).
+This morning we check out of the hotel and take the morning Caledonian MacBrayne ferry from Stornoway to Ullapool which takes approximately 2 hours and 30 minutes.
+Breakfast is served on board.
 We then continue our homeward journey, arriving back at our original pick-up points during the evening.